Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 Editor’s closing remarks

-When an employee engages in such conduct, she brings disrepute to the organisation she represents.
+When an employee engages in such conduct, she brings disrepute to her colleagues.

-When the organisation, in turn, aids and abets such conduct, the disrepute is rightly attributed.
+When the colleagues, in turn, aid and abet such conduct, the disrepute is rightly attributed.

 The Dunning-Kruger Effect – posted 25 April 2026